 Installation and Removal

 You’re sure to be looking for the ‘wow’ factor in your event.
-Merchandise and giveaways can be a great way to boost engagement.
+Merchandise and giveaways can be a great way to boost engagement post-event.
 Why not have a social media competition to bolster your digital marketing strategy?
 Your sign supplier can supply props for photo opportunities for your social events and event-goers to take selfies and post online.

 How can we help?

-Octink has been special events signage supplier for some huge events.
-From the Goodwood Festival of Speed all the way to the London 2012 Olympics!
-We’ve done it all!
-If you have any questions about great events signage, or need an event or exhibition partner whist event planning, don’t hesitate to contact us today.
-A member of our dedicated events team will be happy to get back to you.
-For further reading, we also have loads more event ideas here!
+Octink has been event signage supplier for some huge events – Goodwood Festival of Speed, the London 2012 Olympics, Chelsea Flower Show & MIPIM to just name a few.
+If you have questions, or need an event or exhibition partner whist event planning, contact us today.
+You can see more of our event ideas here!

 by Octink in Latest News